Multilevel and Mixed Models

 Although the course will focus primarily on the continuous outcome case, we will also briefly cover how these models can easily be extended for use with categorical and limited dependent variables.
-We will also touch on some of the connections between multilevel models and models for panel data.

 The seminar will focus on hands-on understanding and draw from examples across the social and behavioral sciences.
 At the conclusion of the course, students will:

 - Know the technical and substantive difference between fixed and random effects

 - Understand random intercepts, random coefficients, and crossed random effects models and know when to use each one

 Know How to combine the strengths of random-effects and fixed-effects approaches into a single model

 - Know how to estimate these models and interpret the results